defold/defold-examples/README.md

 The "Examples" project contains assets from http://kenney.nl/ that public domain (Creative Commons Zero) licensed.
 See https://creativecommons.org/publicdomain/zero/1.0/

-## How to include the assets in a project
+## How do I include the assets in my projects?

 If you are not comfortable using Git, you can download any of the examples separately in a zip archive.